qouteall/immptl/docs/wiki/Portal-Customization.md

 ## Portal Wand

 The portal wand is a tool for easily creating and editing portals in creative mode.
-You can find the portal wand in "Tools & Utilities" tab.
+You can find the portal wand in the creative mode inventory.

 The portal wand has 3 modes: Create Portal, Drag Portal and Copy Portal.
 Pressing shift and right-click at the same time to switch mode.
 Use shift + left-click to show portal wand settings and change cursor alignment.